-You spend at least eight hours a day at work; when you hate your job, it feels like 80!
-Life is too short to spend working in a job you hate.
-These tips for turning your career around will change your perspective, and maybe even help you love Monday morning…
+You spend at least eight hours a day at work; when you hate your job, it feels like 80.
+These tips will help you change your working environment, and maybe even help you love Monday morning…

 It’s difficult to be excellent at work if you hate your job.
 So, take control.
 Use these tips to create a better place to work — and even get yourself into a job you like.